malishav/OSCOAP/draft-selander-ace-object-security.md

 This section defines how to use the COSE format {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
 OSCOAP uses the COSE\_Encrypted structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.

 The mandatory to support AEAD algorithm is AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}}.
-For AES-CCM-64-64-128 the length of Client Write Key and the Server Write Key SHALL be 128 bits, the length of the IV, Client Write IV, and the Server Write IV SHALL be 7 bytes, and the maximum Client Write Sequence Number and Server Write Sequence Number SHALL be 2^56-1.
-The IV is constructed using a Partial Initialization Vector exactly like in Section 3.1 of {{I-D.ietf-cose-msg}}}, i.e. by padding the Client Write Sequence Number or the Server Write Sequence Number with zeroes and XORing it with the static Client Write IV or Server Write IV, respectively.
+For AES-CCM-64-64-128 the length of Sender Key and the Receiver Key SHALL be 128 bits, the length of the IV, Sender IV, and the Receiver IV SHALL be 7 bytes, and the maximum Sender Sequence Number and Receiver Sequence Number SHALL be 2^56-1.
+The IV is constructed using a Partial Initialization Vector exactly like in Section 3.1 of {{I-D.ietf-cose-msg}}}, i.e. by padding the Sender Sequence Number or the Receiver Sequence Number with zeroes and XORing it with the static Sender IV or Receiver IV, respectively.

 Since OSCOAP only makes use of a single COSE structure, there is no need to explicitly specify the structure, and OSCOAP uses the untagged version of the COSE\_Encrypted structure (Section 2. of {{I-D.ietf-cose-msg}}).
 If the COSE object has a different structure, the receiver MUST reject the message, treating it as malformed.